-FULL-TIME: 1 year - Places now available for programme starting 9 September 2013
+FULL-TIME: 1 year - Accepting Applications for programme starting September 2014

 Programme Contact: Registry, E: firstname.lastname@example.org

 As a native Liverpudlian, I did work experience at LSTM as a fifteen year old and fell in love with tropical medicine whilst reading the dissertations of previous students during my lunch breaks.
 I became interested in international child health after spending my medical school summer holidays volunteering in Kenya.
 It was during my elective in the Gambia, that my eyes were opened to the pivotal role of research in achieving long term health improvement both at home and abroad.
 After this I set my sights on studying for a Masters degree at LSTM.
 I have learnt so much during my year at LSTM, both from my teachers and fellow students, particularly benefiting from the diverse backgrounds of my colleagues.

 Academically I feel I have acquired a solid understanding of research methodology and a confidence to use these new research skills in the future.
 The course has encouraged me to question the evidence behind decisions I make as a doctor on a daily basis, the policies I previously simply accepted and the best methods to improve clinical care.
 I have learnt to think about medical practice and health in a much broader context and to think in terms of translational medicine.
 For me LSTM’s greatest strength is its staff.
 I have felt privileged to have been taught by so many experienced, inspirational and gifted teachers, who are able to pass on their passion for their subject and always have time to help students.